-Baw Baw Shire implements a yearly program to control priority noxious weeds on council managed roadsides.
+Baw Baw Shire implements a yearly program to control priority harmful weeds on council managed roadsides.

 Landowners can request to have their roads included on the spray list.
-Please contact Carolyn Ferguson on 5624 2409 for more information.
+Please contact Carolyn Ferguson, Natural Environment Coordinator on 5624 2409 for more information.

 Weed control on the main arterial roads and freeways is the responsibility of VicRoads.

 Species of weeds to be treated will be based on the priority weeds for the area – gorse, blackberries, broom and ragwort.

 There will be some money allocated for the control of environmental weeds such as holly, ivy and hawthorn where a Landcare or community group sees them as a local priority.